rails/rails/guides/source/getting_started.md

 If you refresh the page now, you'll see the exact same form as in the example.
 Building forms in Rails is really just that easy!

-When you call +form_for+, you pass it an identifying object for this form.
-In this case, it's the symbol +:post+.
-This tells the +form_for+ helper what this form is for.
-Inside the block for this method, the +FormBuilder+ object -- represented by +f+ -- is used to build two labels and two text fields, one each for the title and text of a post.
-Finally, a call to +submit+ on the +f+ object will create a submit button for the form.
+When you call `form_for`, you pass it an identifying object for this form.
+In this case, it's the symbol `:post`.
+This tells the `form_for` helper what this form is for.
+Inside the block for this method, the `FormBuilder` object -- represented by `f` -- is used to build two labels and two text fields, one each for the title and text of a post.
+Finally, a call to `submit` on the `f` object will create a submit button for the form.

 There's one problem with this form though.
-If you inspect the HTML that is generated, by viewing the source of the page, you will see that the +action+ attribute for the form is pointing at +/posts/new+.
+If you inspect the HTML that is generated, by viewing the source of the page, you will see that the `action` attribute for the form is pointing at `/posts/new`.
 This is a problem because this route goes to the very page that you're on right at the moment, and that route should only be used to display the form for a new post.

 The form needs to use a different URL in order to go somewhere else.
-This can be done quite simply with the +:url+ option of +form_for+.
+This can be done quite simply with the `:url` option of `form_for`.
 Typically in Rails, the action that is used for new form submissions like this is called "create", and so the form should be pointed to that action.

-Edit the +form_for+ line inside +app/views/posts/new.html.erb+ to look like this:
+Edit the `form_for` line inside `app/views/posts/new.html.erb` to look like this:

 ```erb
 <%= form_for :post, :url => { :action => :create } do |f| %>
 ```

-In this example, a +Hash+ object is passed to the +:url+ option.
-What Rails will do with this is that it will point the form to the +create+ action of the current controller, the +PostsController+, and will send a +POST+ request to that route.
-For this to work, you will need to add a route to +config/routes.rb+, right underneath the one for "posts/new":
+In this example, a `Hash` object is passed to the `:url` option.
+What Rails will do with this is that it will point the form to the `create` action of the current controller, the `PostsController`, and will send a `POST` request to that route.
+For this to work, you will need to add a route to `config/routes.rb`, right underneath the one for "posts/new":

 ```ruby
 post "posts" => "posts#create"
 ```

-By using the +post+ method rather than the +get+ method, Rails will define a route that will only respond to POST methods.
+By using the `post` method rather than the `get` method, Rails will define a route that will only respond to POST methods.
 The POST method is the typical method used by forms all over the web.

 With the form and its associated route defined, you will be able to fill in the form and then click the submit button to begin the process of creating a new post, so go ahead and do that.
 When you submit the form, you should see a familiar error:

 !images/getting_started/unknown_action_create_for_posts.png(Unknown action create for PostsController)!

-You now need to create the +create+ action within the +PostsController+ for this to work.
+You now need to create the `create` action within the `PostsController` for this to work.

 ### Creating posts

-To make the "Unknown action" go away, you can define a +create+ action within the +PostsController+ class in +app/controllers/posts_controller.rb+, underneath the +new+ action:
+To make the "Unknown action" go away, you can define a `create` action within the `PostsController` class in `app/controllers/posts_controller.rb`, underneath the `new` action:

 ```ruby
 class PostsController < ApplicationController